-Despite the market's wobbles during April, the rebound in May and June was such that some stocks in sectors such as information technology and communications services enjoyed double-digit gains.
-Taiwan Semiconductor Manufacturing Co and Microsoft were among the fund's biggest gainers in these areas and helped to boost performance.
+After losing ground during the period of volatility in April, the rebound in May and June was such that some stocks in sectors such as information technology enjoyed double-digit gains.
+Some of the portfolio's best performers came from this part of the market.
+Taiwan Semiconductor Manufacturing Co (TSMC) and Microsoft were among the fund's biggest gainers in these areas and helped to boost performance.
 Microsoft has delivered reassuring and strong revenue, operating profit and operating cash flow growth amid economic uncertainty.
 This underscores our thesis that Microsoft is able to populate AI across its ecosystem and drive meaningful monetisation.
 Recent quarterly results validated this thesis as Azure cloud growth exceeded expectations, with AI services a meaningful contributor.
 Unsurprisingly, the company continues to invest aggressively in infrastructure supporting this growing demand.

 Meanwhile, TSMC benefited from easing trade tensions and positive sentiment following strong earnings from companies across the semiconductors sector.
-The company's exposure to AI-related demand has made it a key beneficiary of the broader tech sector's focus on artificial intelligence and advanced computing.
-We continue to believe that Al is a multi-year tailwind as TSMC maintain their market dominant position.
+The company's exposure to Alrelated demand has made it a key beneficiary of the broader tech sector's focus on artificial intelligence and advanced computing.
+We continue to believe that AI is a multi-year tailwind as TSMC maintain their market dominant position.
 Valuation continues to be attractive given the strength of its wealth creation.